ibm-cloud-docs/vpc/bs_snapshots_manage.md

 ```
 {: screen}

 To update a snapshot, use the `ibm_is_snapshot` resource.
 You can change the name of the snapshot, the fast restore zones, and tags.
-However, changing `resource_group` and `source_volume` values forces Terraform to destroy the snapshot and create a different snapshot.
+However, changing the `resource_group` and `source_volume` values forces Terraform to destroy the snapshot and create a different snapshot.

 ```terraform
 resource "ibm_is_snapshot" "example" {